History of autism: ICD-6

-The 1950s
+Refrigerator mother theory

+The refrigerator mother theory emerged in 1948 as an accepted explanation for autism.
+A Time magazine article from late April that year entitled "Medicine: Frosted Children" was based on a recent talk by Leo Kanner, which circulated his view that autistic behaviours may stem from the emotional frigidity, lack of warmth, and cold, distant, rejecting demeanour of a child's mother.
+The paper behind this talk was published in 1949.

+Parents of children with an ASD experienced blame, guilt and self-doubt, especially as the theory was embraced by the medical establishment and went largely unchallenged into the mid-1960s.
+Kanner himself eventually rejected the theory.

+British psychiatrist John Bowlby's 1951 paper and monograph on maternal deprivation, and Austrian-American psychologist Bruno Bettelheim's 1967 book The empty fortress reinforced the concept.

+In France, it was championed by psychoanalyst and psychiatrist Françoise Dolto.
+(Psychoanalysts in France have maintained the currency of the theory in that country into the mid-2020s.)

+Austrian-British psychologist Anna Freud and British psychologist Sophie Dann published a paper in 1951 that found that the extreme conditions of deprivation of affection of the Nazi concentration camps did not induce autistic pathology in children.
+This was later used as an argument against the refrigerator mother theory.

 The League for Emotionally Disturbed Children

 The League for Emotionally Disturbed Children was founded in New York in 1950 by 20 parents of emotionally disturbed children, including doctor and researcher Jacques May.
 The group established the League School in Brooklyn in 1953.
 Enrolment was limited to children diagnosed with "childhood schizophrenia".
 The school helped establish a new method of teaching, led by teacher Carl Fenichel and assisted by psychiatrists Alfred Freedman and Zelda Klapper.
-In 1955, it changed its name to the National Organization for Mentally Ill Children.
+In 1955, the parents' group changed its name to the National Organization for Mentally Ill Children.
 Leo Kanner noted in 1956 that the organisation had sponsored research that was "attempting to uncover metabolic and electrophysiologic abnormalities" in autistic children.
-(In 1966, Fenichel would establish the League School of Boston.)
+In 1966, Fenichel established the League School of Boston.

-Refrigerator mother theory

-In the early 1950s, the refrigerator mother theory emerged as an accepted explanation for Kanner's early infantile autism.
-The hypothesis was based on the idea that autistic behaviors stem from the emotional frigidity, lack of warmth, and cold, distant, rejecting demeanor of a child's mother.
-Parents of children with an ASD experienced blame, guilt and self-doubt, especially as the theory was embraced by the medical establishment and went largely unchallenged into the mid-1960s.
-(While an inspiration for it, Leo Kanner himself eventually rejected the theory.)

-Austrian-British psychologist Anna Freud and British psychologist Sophie Dann published a paper in 1951 that found that the extreme conditions of deprivation of affection of the Nazi concentration camps did not induce autistic pathology in children.
-This was later used as an argument against the refrigerator mother theory.

 DSM-I

 The first edition of the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM) was released in 1952.
 The DSM was created to give each of America's mental disorders a clear definition.
 Two of the conditions it defined included reference to Bleuler's understanding of "autism" - the symptom of keeping-to-oneself.
 Each was named primarily using another of Bleuler's terms, and defined with a paragraph.

-One was "Schizophrenic reaction, childhood type" (000-x28):Here will be classified those schizophrenic reactions occurring before puberty.
-The clinical picture may differ from schizophrenic reactions occurring in other age periods because of the immaturity and plasticity of the patient at the time of onset of the reaction.
-Psychotic reactions in children, manifesting primarily autism, will be classified here.
-Special symptomatology may be added to the diagnosis as manifestations.

-(The term "schizophrenia" was defined elsewhere in the manual.
-"It represents a group of psychotic reactions characterized by fundamental disturbances in reality relationships and concept formations, with affective, behavioral, and intellectual disturbances in varying degrees and mixtures.
-The disorders are marked by strong tendency to retreat from reality, by emotional disharmony, unpredictable disturbances in stream of thought, regressive behavior, and in some, by a tendency to 'deterioration.'")